Mathematics without LaTeX

 plasTeX differs from other tools like

-It is active, being used by high-profile online projects such as the collaborative textbooks stacks and kerodon.
+It is somewhat active, and has real users, such as the collaborative textbooks stacks and kerodon.

-Gerby, built on plasTeX, looks to be somewhere intermediate between a new markup language and HTML presentation tool; it generates a large indexed website from a latex document.
+Gerby, a plasTeX fork, looks to be somewhere between a new markup language and an HTML presentation tool; it generates a large indexed website from a LaTeX document.

 If you have a LaTeX document which